Office of the Chaplain

 As the Multifaith Chaplain at Pacific, I'd like to welcome you to Morris Chapel, Colliver Hall's Sacred Space, and to our offices at Sears Hall.
 My role, and the role of the staff here, is to help facilitate religious and spiritual life at Pacific in all its many forms.
 My title as "Multifaith" Chaplain signals that I am here to serve the needs of all students, no matter what your religious tradition or even whether or not you consider yourself religious or spiritual.
 You should feel completely comfortable approaching me and our staff.
 We may not have all the answers, but we can hopefully point you in the right direction and work with you through some of your questions.
 We can also help you find people or groups who share your interests.
 Our hope is that in doing so you will find a level of fulfillment, understanding, and perhaps meet other people who you can journey with in the questions of life.

-The Morris Chapel and Sears Hall, along with our designated 'Sacred Space' room in Colliver Hall (beside Morris Chapel), together make up the hub of Religious and Spiritual Life on campus.
-Our facilities (and us as staff) are here for you.
+Morris Chapel and Sears Hall, along with our designated 'Sacred Space' room in Colliver Hall (beside Morris Chapel), together make up the hub of Religious and Spiritual Life on campus.
 If you have not yet visited us, please stop by anytime.
-The chapel is open most weekdays for prayer, meditation, and reflection (8am-8pm), and Colliver Hall's Sacred Space can be acessed by your student card (please talk to us for more details).
+The chapel is open most weekdays for prayer, meditation, and reflection (8am-8pm), and Colliver Hall's Sacred Space can be acessed by your student card (please talk to us for details).
 Further, we have a large meeting room, Sears 114, available for meetings and social events.

 Please take some time to look around our web pages and see for yourself what we have to offer.
 If there is anything you cannot find, or you have any questions, please feel free to contact our office.
 Again, we are here to serve you.
 Our aim is to enrich your larger educational goals and experiences at Pacific.